 Protect yourself and your family with proven strategies to prevent tick bites.
 Clothing-only repellents and daily checks are among the most effective to prevent yourself from getting a tick-borne disease.Remember to be prepared every summer at camp!

 The simplest way to protect yourself is to remove a tick before it has a chance to transmit disease-causing pathogens.
 Ticks can attach anywhere, in particular, they will find spots like: the back of your knee, around waistbands, under armpits or any other constricted place.
 Anytime after you have been in tick habitat you should thoroughly check your entire body and remove attached ticks immediately.
-Ticks DO NOT wash off in the shower.
+Once attached, ticks DO NOT wash off in the shower.

 What you wear when working or playing could reduce your chances of tick bites.
 Remember: Ticks start LOW and crawl UP; ticks do not jump, fly or drop from trees, they are down on the ground and crawl up until they find a good spot to attach.
 Tucking pant legs into socks is a good way to keep ticks on the outside where they may be seen or get brushed off.

 Should I Wear Tick Repellent Clothing?
 Find answers to this and the top three associated questions people ask about tick repellent clothing :

 Summer Camp Clothing : Tick Bite Protection With Permethrin-Treated Summer Clothing.

 Repellents play an integral part in your personal protection strategy.
 Repellents containing DEET are not sufficient to protect against tick bites.
 DEET only repels ticks to areas where they could bite and even that little protection does not last long.
 PERMETHRIN kills ticks on contact.
 Clothing only repellents that contain Permethrin are very effective and provide long-lasting protection.
 The best protection you can achieve is by using a repellent that contains Permethrin on your clothes and one that contains DEET for your skin.